-A one-year fellowship program in Geriatric Psychiatry fully accredited by the Accreditation Council for Graduate Medical Education.
+This is a one-year fellowship in Geriatric Psychiatry which is fully accredited by the Accreditation Council for Graduate Medical Education (ACGME).

-- Two ACGME accredited Geriatric Psychiatry fellowship positions are available commencing July 1st.
+- Two Geriatric Psychiatry fellowship positions are available beginning July 1st.

 This fellowship offers excellent clinical, educational, and research opportunities and aims to produce geriatric psychiatrists who will become specialists in their field.
-With this goal in mind, fellows obtain training along the entire spectrum of Geriatric Psychiatry under the guidance of a well-trained and dedicated faculty.
+With this goal in mind, fellows obtain training in the various domains of Geriatric Psychiatry under the guidance of well-trained and dedicated faculty.

-Residency Training Director Shuja Haque, M.D. has nearly 15 years experience in academic and clinical psychiatry.
+Fellowship Training Director Shuja Haque, M.D. has an extensive experience in academic and clinical psychiatry.
 He is a member of the Royal College of Psychiatrists of the United Kingdom and is Board certified in Geriatric Psychiatry by the ABPN.
-He is a member of the teaching and training committee of the American Association for Geriatric Psychiatry and an examiner for the American Board of Psychiatry and Neurology.
-Dr. Haque chairs the Health Leadership Committee for Integrated Ethics at the VA Medical Center in Detroit, Michigan and has been on the teaching faculty in the Department of Psychiatry at Wayne State University since 1992.
+He has served as a member of the Teaching and Training committee of the American Association for Geriatric Psychiatry and is an Examiner for the American Board of Psychiatry and Neurology.
+Dr. Haque chairs the Ethics committee at the Detroit VA, and has been on the teaching faculty in the Department of Psychiatry at Wayne State University since 1992.

 - Board-certified Geriatric Psychiatrists